Skip to main content

 *for academic offers requiring 6.5 in writing, applicants must have 5.5 in this sub-score to join the course.

-Applicants for the on-campus and combined courses will need to ensure that they take the IELTS (Academic) for UKVI test or the Pearson Test of English (PTE) Academic UKVI test.
+Applicants for the on-campus course will need to ensure that they take the IELTS (Academic) for UKVI test, the Pearson Test of English (PTE) Academic UKVI test or the LanguageCert Academic SELT (In Person) test.

 Online

-Students who are taking the online pre-sessional course can use a Duolingo, TOEFL iBT (including Home Edition) or the non-UKVI version of IELTS (Academic) or Pearson Test of English Academic to meet our entry requirements.
-View the PTE, TOEFL iBT and Duolingo requirements.
+Students who are taking the online pre-sessional course can use Oxford ELLT, TOEFL iBT (including Home Edition) or the non-UKVI version of IELTS (Academic) or Pearson Test of English Academic (not PTE online) to meet our entry requirements.
+View the Oxford ELLT and TOEFL iBT requirements.

 Schools accepting this course